My #1 Advice for the Newly Diagnosed

 Giving advice on MS is a tricky thing.
 I’ve written before how I think there are a lot of people giving specific tips to others on everything from what medication to try, to what yoga pose to do, even what type of salad to eat.
-Most are well intentioned (though there has certainly been an increase in fame seekers) and are simply trying to help out their fellow MS Warrior by expanding upon what works for them.
-That’s great, until it become specific advice about your body and what to do with it.
-We must remember that we are all snowflakes and the disease is very different for all of us.
+Most are well-intentioned (though there has certainly been an increase in fame-seekers) and are simply trying to help out their fellow MS Warrior by expanding upon what works for them.
+That’s great until it becomes specific advice about your body and what to do with it.
+We must remember that we are all “snowflakes,” and the disease is very different for all of us.
 My number piece of advice isn’t hampered by that though.
 Snowflakes or not, this applies to all of us.
 Every single one of us is entitled to quality care for our MS, but none of us will get it unless we fight for it.

 An MS specialist can make a big difference

 I have encountered so many people that have asked me how I treat my MS, or deal with my pain, or deal with my cognitive issues, or any of the other symptoms I suffer from.
-While I am happy to talk about that, I often ask them what their doctor has said and so often they say that what their doctor doesn’t believe, or doesn’t know what to do, or is doing everything he can, or some other way of phrasing that their doctor simply isn’t helping them.
+While I am happy to talk about that, I often ask them what their doctor has said.
+So often they say that their doctor doesn’t believe them, or doesn’t know what to do, or is doing everything he can, or some other way of phrasing that their doctor simply isn’t helping them.
 That is something I can’t understand.
-Your MS specialist (and you need a specialist, not a family doctor, not even a regular general neurologist, not having a doctor who specializes in the disease is a huge mistake people make) should be able to help you.
+Your MS specialist (and you need a specialist, not a family doctor, not even a regular general neurologist – not having a doctor who specializes in the disease is a huge mistake people make) should be able to help you.
 If your doctor can’t help you, you need to find a new one!

 MS is not very common

 Always remember that just because they are a doctor, doesn’t mean they know it all.
 In fact, when it comes to Multiple Sclerosis, most don’t seem to know very much at all.
-If your mechanic couldn’t get your car running right, you’d take your car to a different mechanic right?
+If your mechanic couldn’t get your car running right, you’d take your car to a different mechanic, right?
 You owe your body more than your car!
-So yes, I do kind of think of doctors as mechanics, they’re mechanics for the body (if you’ve ever had a really good mechanic, then you know that’s not an insult at all!).
+So, yes, I do kind of think of doctors as mechanics; they’re mechanics for the body (if you’ve ever had a really good mechanic, then you know that’s not an insult at all!).
 MS is pretty uncommon in the grand scheme of diseases out there.
 It also certainly doesn’t get the notoriety of other diseases, so fewer doctors are well-versed in it.
-Just like not all mechanics might be able to work on a particular fancy imported sports car.
+It’s just like how not all mechanics might be able to work on a particular fancy, imported sports car.
 They can probably work on a few things, but they aren’t going to know every nuance that might make a difference and get it running smoothly.

-Staying on top of the latest and greatest
+Staying on top of the latest MS research

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.